Benchmark interest rate reform

 Further information on EUREX can be found here

-HKEx has announced one event:
+HKEx event:

 Single Currency Interest Rate Swaps & Cross Currency Swaps Conversion